Skip to content

 Emergency aid being given to vulnerable families who have fled their homes in Myanmar for Bangladesh.

 Since 2017, over 700,000 Rohingya refugees have fled from Myanmar and now live in makeshift shelters in Cox's Bazar, Bangladesh.
+The Bangladesh government generously opened their borders to allow the refugees to settle in Bangladesh, providing immediate shelter and protection.
 Most of these refugees – mainly women and children – continue to need emergency aid just to survive day to day.

 What is CAFOD doing to help Rohingya refugees in Bangladesh?